 “We felt compelled to take the project beyond the classroom with the conviction that our design training in collaboration with local leadership could address seemingly intractable social and environmental systems.
 The women we met became our sisters, sisters we had to fight for.” — Colleen Clines, Co-Founder & CEO

 Anchal has created opportunities in the United States as well with their dyeScape project in Louisville, Kentucky.
-An unprecedented idea, dyeScape offers an eco-friendly job opportunity in the textile industry.
-By training and hiring exploited woman to grow, harvest, and dye their fabrics Anchal is directly fighting the statistics that fast fashion has created.
-The textile/fashion industry is tone of the most polluting and one of the most exploitative.
-Through both local and global initiatives we are proud to carry a company that has such strong ideals as Anchal, not even mentioning their incredible quality and design!
+An unprecedented idea, dyeScape offers an eco friendly job opportunity in the textile industry.
+By training and hiring exploited women to grow, harvest, and dye their fabrics Anchal is directly fighting the statistics that fast fashion has created.
+The textile/fashion industry is one of the most polluting and one of the most exploitative.
+Through both local and global initiatives, we are proud to carry a company that has such strong ideals as Anchal, not even mentioning their incredible quality and design!

 Anchal currently employs 77 artisans and five project assistants, and has trained and employed over 150 women since the organization was founded in 2010.

 Anchal goes far beyond employment, though to ensure the women they work with have healthy, fulfilling, and financially independent lives.
 Their programs take a holistic approach, considering both qualitative and quantitative measures across five facets to measure success.
 The five facets they actively track are economic, intellectual, physical and emotional health, confidence, and community.

 Economic: Not only do artisans earn anywhere from 25% to 100% more working with Anchal than they did previously, but now 70% of the women artisans are the main income earners in their family and are able to control their household’s income.
 Additionally, 88% of Anchal’s artisans have invested in new homes, made expansions or additions, or invested in furniture and appliances.